• Skip to primary navigation

 Fruits and vegetables at Hoi An Market

-During our week in Hoi An, we took a cooking class at the Kiman Hotel.
+During our week in Hoi An, we also took a cooking class.
 Before the actual cooking started, the instructors took us to the local market to buy the ingredients we were going to use in the dishes.

 We learned to make fresh spring rolls and sauteed chicken.
-I love Vietnamese food and it tasted even better when we had prepared it ourselves.
+I love Vietnamese food and it tasted even better when we prepared it ourselves.
+Check the availability of the cooking class here.

 Hang out at one of the many cafes